dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson3_functions_domain_range.md

 # Functions, Domain, and Range

-## What You're Learning

-Functions connect inputs to outputs, while domain and range define their boundaries
+### Functions connect inputs to outputs, while domain and range define their boundaries

 ## Why This Matters